Supervising Smart Home Device Interactions: A Profile-Based Firewall Approach: Motivating example

 Our solution is intended to be deployed inside Smart Home networks, to protect them from potentially malicious traffic.
 The concept of Smart Homes involves heterogeneous everyday household objects, from light bulbs to washing machines, enhanced with two new main capabilities: They are equipped with sensors, which make them able to measure data about their environment or their own operation.
 And they possess a network interface, such that they can share their measured data and can be remotely controlled.

 Such ``smart'' objects are connected to the Local Area Network (LAN) of the home, allowing them to communicate with each other, with other, more traditional IT devices (e.g., laptops or smartphones), or with hosts in the Internet via a router.
 The ones capable to speak the TCP/IP protocols can be connected through Wi-Fi or Ethernet.
 Besides, others might use protocols specifically designed for Smart Home network communication, the most widespread being Zigbee \cite{ergen2004zigbee}.
 In that case, the devices need an intermediary, which would translate between the two different protocols, to be able to communicate with other devices; such equipment is called a gateway.
-The Philips Hue lighting system \cite{philips-hue} is an example of such devices, the lights supporting only the Zigbee protocol, and the bridge serving as the gateway.
+The SmartThings system \cite{smartthings} is an example of such devices, with end devices (e.g. power plug or door sensor) supporting only the Zigbee protocol, and the hub serving as the gateway.

+A concrete example of such a deployment is depicted on Figure \ref{fig:example}.
+It involves the following components: \begin{itemize} \item a door sensor, using Zigbee to transmit its state to a SmartThings hub acting as a gateway; \item a smart plug, which communicates directly over TCP/IP via Wi-Fi; \item a smartphone, used to control the Smart Home devices from the local network, e.g. using their respective companion app; \item a router, which is the customer premises equipment (CPE) supplied by the ISP, and therefore acts as the network's access point and gateway toward the Internet. \end{itemize}